Stream-AD/MIDAS/README.md

 # MIDAS
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/bhatiasiddharth/MIDAS/blob/master/LICENSE)

+Anomaly detection in graphs is a critical problem for finding suspicious behavior in innumerable systems, such as intrusion detection, fake ratings, and financial fraud.
+But most of the systems in place focus either on static graphs or on entire graph snapshots if they consider dynamic (time-evolving) graphs.

+However, to minimize the effect of malicious activities and start recovery as soon as possible, we need to detect anomalies in real-time or near real-time i.e. to identify whether an incoming edge is anomalous or not, as soon as we receive it.
+In addition, since the number of vertices can increase as we process the stream of edges, we need an algorithm which uses constant memory in graph size.
+Moreover, fraudulent or anomalous events in many applications occur in microclusters or suddenly arriving groups of suspiciously similar edges e.g. denial of service attacks in network traffic data and lockstep behavior.

-MIDAS, short for Microcluster-Based Detector of Anomalies in Edge Streams, detects microcluster anomalies from an edge stream in constant time and memory, while providing theoretical guarantees about its false positive probability.
-We output an anomaly score for each edge.
+In this work, we propose MIDAS, short for Microcluster-Based Detector of Anomalies in Edge Streams, which detects microcluster anomalies, or suddenly arriving groups of suspiciously similar edges, in edge streams, using constant time and memory.
+In addition, by using a principled hypothesis testing framework, MIDAS provides theoretical bounds on the false positive probability, which earlier methods do not provide.
+Also, we are up to 48% more accurate while being up to 644 times faster than state of the art approaches.

-This implementation is based on the following paper - [MIDAS:Microcluster-Based Detector of Anomalies in Edge Streams](https://www.comp.nus.edu.sg/~sbhatia/assets/pdf/midas.pdf). *Siddharth Bhatia, Bryan Hooi, Minji Yoon, Kijung Shin, Christos Faloutsos*.
+For more details, please read the paper - [MIDAS:Microcluster-Based Detector of Anomalies in Edge Streams](https://www.comp.nus.edu.sg/~sbhatia/assets/pdf/midas.pdf). *Siddharth Bhatia, Bryan Hooi, Minji Yoon, Kijung Shin, Christos Faloutsos*.
 AAAI 2020.

 ## Getting started
 1. Run `make` to compile code and create the binary.